Asymptotic approximation of central binomial coefficients with rigorous error bounds: Appendix: numerical values of the coefficients

 The table below gives the exact values of the coefficients $\beta_k$, $\betatilde_k$ and $\betahat_k$ for $0 \le k \le 6$.
 The values have been computed from equations \eqref{eq:betakzetaB}, \eqref{eq:betatilde} and \eqref{eq:betahat}.
 We recall from the discussion above that the coefficients occur in the asymptotic expansions

-the $\betahat_k$ also occurring in de Moivre's series~\eqref{eq:deMoivre} and, with a different sign pattern, in the series related to the Riemann-Siegel theta function.
-In all but the last case the asymptotic series are strictly enveloping, so the error incurred in truncating the series can be bounded by the first term omitted, provided that $z\in(0,\infty)$ is real and that $n$ is a positive integer.
-For error bounds if $z$ is complex, we refer to~\cite{rpb268}.
+the $\betahat_k$ also occurring in de Moivre's series~\eqref{eq:deMoivre} and, with a different sign pattern, in a series related to the Riemann-Siegel theta function \cite[eqn.~(2)]{rpb268}: $2\vartheta(t) \sim t\ln(t/2\pi e) - \pi/4 + \betahat_0/t + \betahat_1/t^3 + \cdots$.
+In all but the Riemann-Siegel theta function case the asymptotic series are strictly enveloping, so the error incurred in truncating the series can be bounded by the first term omitted, provided that $z\in(0,\infty)$ is real and that $n$ is a positive integer.
+For error bounds if $z$ is complex, we refer to~\cite[\S\S2--3]{rpb268}.

-We note that the sequence $((-1)^k\beta_k)_{k\ge 0}$ is in the Online Encyclopedia of Integer Sequences (OEIS).
+\begin{remark} {\rm We note that the sequence $((-1)^k\beta_k)_{k\ge 0}$ is in the Online Encyclopedia of Integer Sequences (OEIS)~\cite{OEIS}.
 The (signed) numerators are sequence A046968, and the denominators are sequence A046969.
 The sequence $(\betahat_k/2)_{k\ge 0}$ is also in the OEIS: the numerators are sequence A036282, and the denominators are sequence A114721.
 We have added the sequence $((-1)^k\betatilde_k)_{k\ge 0}$ to the OEIS.
 The (signed) numerators are sequence A275994, and the denominators are sequence A275995.
+Other relevant sequences are A143503 and A061549. } \end{remark}